Quickstart

 Backfills

 In realtime, your indexer loads blocks from the getBlock function you provide.
-However, for historical blocks getBlock would be too slow and expensive.
-Blockchain RPC nodes are not developed for this kind of data access.
-To reduce cost and maximise performance we have developed a custom storage engine to maximise throughput.
+While it would be possible to use this function for backfills, it quickly becomes slow and expensive because blockchain RPC nodes are not designed for this kind of data access.
+To reduce cost and maximise performance we have developed a custom storage engine that better aligns with how your indexer processes historical data.
+Currently, the chains supported are: